 Easy to Reach Dents

 If you can get to the back of the dented panel then this makes life a whole lot easier.
-Usually this applies to dents in the metal bodywork bonnet, roof and boot of the car, which can be revealed through the support framework.
+Usually this applies to dents in the metal bodywork bonnet, wing, roof and boot of the car, which can be revealed through the support framework.

 The Push-Out Method